keplib/keplib/README.md

 Outside of programming I enjoy music, creative coding, biking and cooking.

-- 🔭 I’m currently working at wefox as a frontend engineer.
+- 🔭 I’m currently working at bitpanda as a fullstack engineer.
 - 🌱 I’m currently learning Svelte, microservices and iOS development.
 - 📬 You can contact me via <a href="mailto:keplib@gmail.com">e-mail</a> or on <a href="https://www.linkedin.com/in/balazskepli/">Linkedin</a>